-Of course in a dream world the perfect film has the perfect scene written where it mentions the brand and organically walks the viewer through the brand’s talking points.
-We can confidently say, that will NEVER be the case.
-Sure, once in while a brand can get lucky with a mention, but without working one on one with the writers, a brand isn’t going to get everything they want out of it.
+Of course, in a dream world, the perfect film has the perfect scene written where it mentions the brand and organically walks the viewer through the brand’s talking points.
+We can confidently say that will NEVER be the case.
+Sure, once in a while, a brand can get lucky with a mention, but without working one on one with the writers, a brand isn’t going to get everything they want out of it.

 Timing To See Your Brand On Screen

-It’s certainly something that requires some patience, but the pay-off is usually pretty darn worth it!
+It’s certainly something that requires some patience, but the payoff is usually pretty darn worth it!
 And if you are looking for something faster?
-Well - then that's where influencer content marketing comes in as an alternative.
-To learn more about influencer marketing, check out these six blogs we've written that dive more deeply into how you can successfully create an influencer marketing campaign:
+Well then, that's where influencer content marketing comes in as an alternative.
+To learn more about influencer marketing, check out these five blogs we've written that dive more deeply into how you can successfully create an influencer marketing campaign:

 - 3 Insights To Create Affordable Influencer Marketing Campaigns